hyperledger-labs/splice/docs/src/sv_operator/sv_operations.rst

 Generate a validator onboarding secret
 --------------------------------------

-If you want to onboard a new validator, you can obtain an onboarding secret directly from the SV web UI.
+If you want to onboard a new validator, you can obtain a one-time use onboarding secret directly from the SV web UI.

+The onboarding secret expires after 24 hours.

 To generate this key you need to :ref:`login into the SV web UI <local-sv-web-ui>` and navigate to the `Validator Onboarding` tab.
 In that tab, click on the button to create the secret and copy the last generated `onboarding secret`.